MadGoatHaz/GOATd-Setup-Ally/README.md

 **Transparency and Control for your Arch System.**

-GOAT'd - Setup Ally is a unified, portable post-install tool designed for Arch Linux and EndeavourOS.
+GOAT'd - Setup Ally is a unified, portable post-install tool designed for Arch Linux.
 This is a personal project sharing my personal scripts.
 Unlike opaque "magic scripts" that hide what they're doing, GOAT'd is built on a "Glass Box" philosophy.
 It empowers you to manage applications, system configurations, and hardware setup with full visibility into every command being executed.

 > **Note**: This project is currently in **Beta** and under active development.
 Feedback is welcome!